saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 There are two simple tricks to reduce the risk of suffering large losses.

 The first one is to seek portfolio risk diversification.
-This means that one should avoid investing in one single asset, but allocate the wealth across investments in different assets.
+This means that one should avoid investing in one single asset, but instead invest in many different assets.
 Such a combination of investments is called a portfolio.

 When I review portfolios, I often find that by choosing more intelligent combinations of investments, it becomes possible to increase the portfolio’s expected return and reduce the risk.